leahferrell/intel_8080_emulator/README.md

 This project is an exploration into rust and emulators.
 The current goal is to run Space Invaders via the developed emulator.

+_Work on this project is currently on hold until I figure out a proper mechanism for creating a GUI in Rust_

 ## Resources

 1. [emulator101.com](http://emulator101.com/)